Alcohol related vermian atrophy

 No abnormal diffusion restriction, magnetic susceptibility or perfusion is appreciated.

-Chronic small vessel ischaemic changes and cerebral volume loss are mildly prominent for age, the latter in keeping with history of alcohol abuse.
+Chronic small vessel ischemic changes and cerebral volume loss are mildly prominent for age, the latter in keeping with history of alcohol abuse.

 Vermian atrophy is a typical feature of chronic alcohol excess.